Doumeki21/CART315/Process/DesignJournal.md

 ## Prototype 4
 ### Goals
 My fourth prototype had a mix of higher fidelity and implementation.
 The plan was to make the game more complete by adding a health system to provide a win/ lose situation.
-However, for the most part of this week, I was mainly trying to fix bugs that I hadn't noticed in my last prototype...
+However, for the most part of this week, I was trying to fix bugs that I hadn't noticed in my last prototype...
 The issue in question is that the single notes weren't detecting properly after they have switched colors, so I made the keyboard **match both colors and keys pressed** (the same way as how the double notes were coded).

-Some minor visuals I also added:
+Added visuals:
 - Some texts are displayed on the lane so the player can tell the accuracy of their hits.
 - The UI layout was moved so the elements aren’t fighting for too much attention.
-For example, the **color switches** are moved closer to the area of play so the users’ eyes don’t have to look far to refer to it.
+For example, the **color switches** are moved closer to the play area so the users’ eyes don’t have to look far off screen to refer to it.
 The multiplier is also moved on the lane so they can keep track of their combo.

+### Current Stage
-- So far I have the drafts for my character:
+So far I have the drafts for my character:
   ![Sprite drafts](images/SpritesDraft.png)

-Currently, the lives are still being implemented in the game (delayed due to power outage from the snow storm...)
+The lives are still being implemented in the game (delayed due to power outage from the snow storm...)

 ![Screenshot of prototype4](images/Prototype4.png)
 ![Screenshot of prototype4](images/Prototype4.5.jpg)